Top-Rated North Charleston Slip and Fall Lawyer

 Imagine that a homeowner invites a friend over for dinner.
 The friend uses a small stairway on the side of the house rather than entering from the front.
 One of the wooden steps leading up to the side porch is broken, and when the guest steps on it she falls and breaks her arm.
 The homeowner, who always enters and exits the house through her garage and typically receives visitors and deliveries at the front door, was unaware of the broken step.
 Because the injured person is a licensee and the homeowner didn’t know about the broken step, the property owner isn’t responsible unless the injured person can establish that she reasonably should have known of the defect.
 On the other hand, if the homeowner knew about the broken step and didn’t warn her dinner guest about it, she likely would be legally responsible for the injury.

 In the real world, the situation may not be as clear-cut.
 For example, the homeowner may say that she didn’t know the step was broken.
 But, that may or may not be true.
-In that situation, the visitor’s trip and fall attorney would have to investigate to determine whether there was evidence that the host had known about the stair in advance.
+In that situation, the visitor’s trip and fall attorney would have to investigate to determine whether there was evidence that the host had known about the stairs in advance.
 That evidence might take the form of a conversation with a neighbor prior to the injury, a social media post, an inquiry about having the step repaired, or a warning to a previous guest.
-If you’re unsure about whether or not a property owner may be liable, the best source of information is an experienced Charleston premises liability lawyer.
+If you’re unsure about whether or not a property owner may be liable, the best source of information is an experienced North Charleston premises liability lawyer.

 Responsibilities to Trespassers